GagTad/ToDo_List/README.md

 *   Generating documentation and explanatory text (including significant portions of this README).
 *   Assisting in debugging and identifying subtle errors.

-The final design decisions, implementation, and core logic were driven and written by the developer, using the AI as a powerful tool for productivity and quality assurance.

 ## Test Results